ruby/rdoc/RI.md

 `ri` is the Ruby command-line utility that gives fast and easy on-line access to Ruby documentation;
-it can print documentation for:
+it can output documentation for:

 - A class or module: text associated with the class or module definition in `.rb` and `.c` files in the installed Ruby and gems.